gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   Each of those attributes can be overridden from the command line if needed.
-  Other *gnattest* switches can also be passed via the project file as an attribute list called GNATtest_Switches.
+  Other *gnattest* switches can also be passed via the project file as an attribute list called *Gnattest_Switches*.

   .. _Simple_gnattest_Example: